 So what did witnesses see, if anything?
 A bear?
 A Bigfoot?
 An escaped mental patient?
 Or was it all just a hoax?

-This nicely researched investigative piece by Brandon T. Bisceglia of the Hartford Skepticism Examiner sheds a bit more light on the story.
+A nicely researched investigative piece by Brandon T. Bisceglia of the Hartford Skepticism Examiner shed a bit more light on the story.
 It’s suggested that the original report may have been fabricated (or greatly embellished) by Louis Timothy Stone, the editor of the Winsted Herald in an order to create a sensation to help sell papers—a common practice at the time.
 Stone was known for creating fantastic stories, or dramatically exaggerating actual ones, especially tales involving unusual creatures.
 The Winsted Wildman certainly fits the bill.

 The Examiner article also looks at the events from the 1970s—a decade where Bigfoot stories were at their apex (so to speak) and a time when the idea of a large, hairy primate-like creatures hiding in the woods of North America was certainly in the national consciousness.
 It’s easy to see how someone may have seen a black bear (which were just returning to the region) at night and in their panic, might have mistaken it for the legendary Sasquatch.
 The power of suggestion, right?
 It’s reminiscent of the Glawackus, which in all likelihood was a fisher cat, but was greatly exaggerated when the locals weren’t used to seeing the then-odd creature in the area.